NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Introduction

 In this paper, we introduce NumGrad-Pull, a novel method for fast and high-fidelity surface reconstruction from point clouds.
 NumGrad-Pull models SDFs using a hybrid explicit–implicit representation, which combines a tri-plane structure that stores spatial information, with a shallow multi-layer perceptron (MLP) that maps feature embeddings on the tri-plane to a real signed distance value.
 Particularly, this design enables faster distance queries~\cite{chan2022efficient} compared to previous implicit methods~\cite{neuralpull_ma,implicit_li,koneputugodage2024small}, while maintaining strong geometric and shape expressive capabilities.
 Although the tri-plane structure improves reconstruction speed and fidelity, it poses challenges for stable training, since its grid-based format lacks feature interaction between adjacent grids, conflicting with the continuous nature of 3D surfaces.
 To improve the training stability of our approach, we innovate by using numerical gradients instead of analytical ones, allowing queries to back-propagate more effectively to relevant grid entities.
 Moreover, we introduce a progressive tri-plane expansion scheme, starting the training with a low-resolution tri-plane and gradually increasing the resolution.
 This approach accelerates convergence and helps prevent the network from getting into local minima.

+Rather than using these designs as isolated modules, NumGrad-Pull integrates them into a unified tri-plane-based pulling framework for unoriented surface reconstruction.
+Within this framework, numerical gradients alleviate the locality of grid-based supervision, progressive expansion stabilizes coarse-to-fine tri-plane learning, and complementary sampling enhances the supervision of both near-surface details and global tri-plane regions.
 To assess the effectiveness of our proposed method, we evaluate it on widely used benchmarks that consist of both synthetic and real-world objects.
 Our main contributions are as follows: \begin{itemize} \item We introduce a hybrid explicit–implicit tri-plane representation that significantly improves both speed and fidelity in learning signed distance functions from unoriented point clouds. \item We propose to utilize numerical gradients in place of traditional analytical gradients for back-propagating supervision on each query, significantly improving the stability and convergence of the signed distance function. \item We design a progressive tri-plane expansion scheme that further accelerates the convergence of tri-plane learning, enhancing both computational efficiency and reconstruction quality. \end{itemize}